jameshughes89/cs101/site/topics/functions/functions.rst

 Format of a Function
 ====================

-* The general format for defining a function is as follows
+* The format for defining a function is as follows

 .. code-block:: python
     :linenos: